Summer holiday in Oslo with kids

 Trondheimsveien 644, 0964 Oslo

-Treetop climbing park at Bånkall farm in Groruddalen, with 12 courses and around 80 elements at varying heights and difficulty levels, including a dedicated children's course and several zip lines.
+Treetop climbing park by Bånkall farm in Groruddalen, with 12 courses and around 80 elements at varying heights and difficulty levels, including a dedicated children's course for ages 3-6 where an adult follows along from the ground, and several zip lines.
+Children under 7 must otherwise climb together with an adult on the courses.
 Helmet and harness included, with a safety briefing before climbing.
 Open in season (April-October) - check current opening hours on the website.

 Read moreSørenga sjøbad